GSA/modernization/pages/report/08-appendix-c.md

 These challenges include:

 1. Cloud Security and Situational Awareness

 2. Encrypted Network Traffic

 3. Overreliance on Static Signatures

 4. Use and Value of Classified Indicators

 ## Cloud Security and Situational Awareness

-Federal agencies have started to embrace the use of cloud services to include Infrastructure as a service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), which has the promise to move much of the Federal Executive Branch’s computing and data to commercially available cloud environments, outside of traditional
+Federal agencies have started to embrace the use of cloud services to include Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), which has the promise to move much of the Federal Executive Branch’s computing and data to commercially available cloud environments, outside of traditional